ArielHorwitz/homux/README.md

     ~<<<
 ```

-This allows a single directory managed by a single repository to be managed as the configuration source even across different hosts.
+This allows a single directory managed by a single repository to be used as the configuration source even across different hosts.